arshiashafiei/repo-code-repair/README.md

     - [x] What papers focus on program repair using a github issue
     - [x] In these papers, how they find the buggy or problematic line, function, or hunk of code?
     - [x] yes I meant code review / refactoring / smell detection. but tell me if there are any that suggest fixes in structured output that can be applied to the code in question.
 In another aspect, tell me if there are any of these code review or APR papers that try to solve a github issue
-  - [ ] Creating system prompt
+  - [x] Creating system prompt
-  - [ ] Creating human prompt
+  - [x] Creating human prompt
-    - [ ] A simple similarity search providing most similar files and/or issues to the query(file/issue)
+    - [x] A simple similarity search providing most similar files and/or issues to the query(file/issue)
-      - [ ] Add all files and issues to a vector store using an embedding for code stuff?
+      - [x] Add all files and issues to a vector store using an embedding
-      - [ ] Search top-k (top-3) issues/files to the query and add to the context
+      - [x] Search top-k (top-3) issues/files to the query and add to the context
-      - [ ] What data should be given about the files/issues?
+      - [x] What data should be given about the files/issues?
         - [ ] path + file name
         - [ ] Line numbers
         - [ ] Commit message